I get this question at least once a day right now. “Ed, should I buy? Or should I wait?”

 First-Time Buyer Programs

 One thing that doesn’t get enough attention: the City of Austin offers up to $40,000 in down payment assistance through their homebuyer programs.
-It’s 0% interest and forgivable.
-If you qualify, that’s real money toward your down payment that you don’t have to pay back.
+It’s a 0% interest, forgivable second lien, though it comes with income limits and a home price cap, so check whether you qualify.
+If you do, that’s real money toward your down payment that you don’t have to pay back.

 Combined with the seller concessions and builder incentives available right now, the effective cost of getting into a home in 2026 is significantly lower than the sticker price suggests.
 For a deeper look at what you can actually afford, this article walks through the math on how rates affect your buying power.
 And for the real cost of ownership beyond the mortgage, see this cost of living breakdown.